-- a) Check the function of the control and anti-surge system. - b) Check the operation of the dump vent and isolation system and check that the discharge pressure falls to 0.1 MPa gauge in 20 seconds.
+Check the function of the control and anti-surge system; and

+• Check the operation of the dump vent and isolation system and check that the discharge pressure falls to 0.1 MPa g in 20 seconds.

 None planned as a normal part of this test.